Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/session-based-messaging-api.markdown

 Object getSource()
 }
 ```

 {{% /tab %}}

-{{%tab "  EventSessionConfig "%}}
+{{%tab "EventSessionConfig"%}}

 This class is used to configure an `EventSession`.
 It contains a set of configuration parameters that influence the way event listeners are registered with the space, and how event notifications are processed.

-There are three different ways to create an `EventSessionConfig` object: <br>
+There are three different ways to create an `EventSessionConfig` object:

-- Use the empty constructor, and set the different parameters using API.  <br>
+- Use the empty constructor, and set the different parameters using API.
-- Pass a `Properties` object, that contains a list of parameters according the a list specified below, to the constructor.  <br>
+- Pass a `Properties` object, that contains a list of parameters according the a list specified below, to the constructor.
 - Use a pre-configured, named set of parameters.
-The name is used to load a properties file that resides in the `config` directory <br>
+The name is used to load a properties file that resides in the `config` directory

-The names of the parameters that can be used in the `Properties` object or file: <br>
+The names of the parameters that can be used in the `Properties` object or file:

-- `comType` -- specifies the communication protocol: `UNICAST`/`MULTIPLEX`. <br>
+- `comType` -- specifies the communication protocol: `UNICAST`/`MULTIPLEX`.
 - `batchSize` -- buffered notifications -- the size of the batch used when sending notifications to the client.
-Must be used with `batchTime`. <br>
+Must be used with `batchTime`.
 - `batchTime` -- the maximum elapsed time between two batch notifications.
-Must be used with `batchSize`.  <br>
+Must be used with `batchSize`.
-- `replicateNotifyTemplate` -- whether to replicate the registration to other spaces in the cluster.  <br>
+- `replicateNotifyTemplate` -- whether to replicate the registration to other spaces in the cluster.
-- `triggerNotifyTemplate` -- whether to send notifications from all spaces in the cluster. <br>
+- `triggerNotifyTemplate` -- whether to send notifications from all spaces in the cluster.
-- `leaseListener` -- `LeaseListener` callback to be called in case the renew failed. <br>
+- `leaseListener` -- `LeaseListener` callback to be called in case the renew failed.
-- `fifo` -- whether to return notification in fifo order or as soon as possible.  <br>
+- `fifo` -- whether to return notification in fifo order or as soon as possible.
 - `autoRenew` -- whether to automatically renew the lease of the registered listeners.
 - `renewExpiration` -- specifies the time of expiration of the registration.
-Used when `autoRenew=true`.  <br>
+Used when `autoRenew=true`.
 - `renewDuration` -- specifies the time for each renew.
-Used when `autoRenew=true`.   <br>
+Used when `autoRenew=true`.
 - `renewRTT` -- specifies the time that takes the Lease to renew.
 Used when `autoRenew=true`.

 {{% /tab   %}}
 {{% /tabs %}}

 # Receive the Event

 {{%tabs%}}
-{{%tab "  RemoteEventListener"%}}
+{{%tab "RemoteEventListener"%}}

 The `RemoteEventListener` interface should to be implemented to receive the notification from the space.
 The class implementing this interface does not need to be the object that originally registered interest in the occurrence of an event.
 To allow the notification of an event's occurrence to be sent to an entity other than the one that made the interest registration, the registration call needs to accept a destination parameter, which indicates to which object the notification should be sent.
 This parameter must be an object which supports the `RemoteEventListener` interface.

 ```java
 public interface net.jini.core.event.RemoteEventListener extends Remote, EventListener